StatisticalReinforcementLearningLab/HeartstepsV1Code/README.md

 ### Jawbone and Google Fit

 Download using the browser interface at <http://jitai-api.appspot.com>.
+Server errors tend to occur when downloading large files, so the data should be downloaded month by month.

 ### HeartSteps